linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 Terraform is used to deploy your development hosts on cloud virtual machines.
 Below are the list of clouds providers currently supported:

+  * azure - Microsoft Azure
+  * aws - Amazon Web Service
   * gce - Google Cloud Compute
-  * aws - Amazon Web Service
-  * azure - Microsoft Azure
+  * oci - Oracle Cloud Infrastructure
   * openstack (special minicloud support added)

 You configure which cloud provider you want to use, what feature from that